justinticktock/role-based-help-notes/readme.txt

 If you select the options for extending functionality through other plugins the following are available for ease of installing..

+Admin side Plugins..
+* [User Switching](http://wordpress.org/plugins/user-switching/) great tool for admins to switch to test any users access/capability.
 * [Simple Page Ordering](http://wordpress.org/plugins/simple-page-ordering/) for easing re-ordering of Help Notes.
+* [Email Post Changes](http://wordpress.org/plugins/email-post-changes/) for emailing out changes to a Help Note as they occur.
+* [post_type_switcher](http://wordpress.org/plugins/post-type-switcher/) plugin by [John James Jacoby](http://profiles.wordpress.org/johnjamesjacoby/) & [Matthew Gerring](http://profiles.wordpress.org/beatpanda/), useful to change the role associated with a Help Note after it has been created.

+Front End Plugins..
 * [Simple FootNotes](http://wordpress.org/plugins/simple-footnotes/) by [Andrew Nacin](http://profiles.wordpress.org/nacin/) to add a footnote shortcode [ref][/ref].
 * [disable_comments](http://wordpress.org/plugins/disable-comments/) by [solarissmoke](http://profiles.wordpress.org/solarissmoke/) allows you to easily remove comments from 'Help Note' use.
-* [Email Post Changes](http://wordpress.org/plugins/email-post-changes/) for emailing out changes to a Help Note as they occur.
-* [post_type_switcher](http://wordpress.org/plugins/post-type-switcher/) plugin by [John James Jacoby](http://profiles.wordpress.org/johnjamesjacoby/) & [Matthew Gerring](http://profiles.wordpress.org/beatpanda/), useful to change the role associated with a Help Note after it has been created.
 * [Post type archive in menu](http://wordpress.org/plugins/post-type-archive-in-menu/) plugin by [lpeharda](http://profiles.wordpress.org/lpeharda/) to add 'Help Notes' archives to your menus.

 [Plugin site](http://justinandco.com/plugins/role-based-help-notes/).
 [GitHub page](http://github.com/justinticktock/role-based-help-notes).